rkml14/10-SVG-logo-maker/README.md

 WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered
 ```
-NEXT: FUNCTION FOR TRIANGLE/SQUARE/CIRCLE  TO BE WRITTEN
+NEXT: FUNCTION FOR TRIANGLE/SQUARE/CIRCLE  TO BE WRITTEN    this is done and works

 NEXT: TESTING WRITEUPS